What's new in SQL Server ODBC driver version 2.2.x

 By default, the SQL Server ODBC driver and SQL Server machine automatically handle the choice of encryption and data integrity algorithm used to protect data exchanged between the machines.
 If you have a specific security policy at your site, you can configure the SQL Server ODBC driver to request an SSL cipher suite that corresponds with your security requirements.
 For example, you can use a cipher suite to ensure the SSL connection to the SQL Server machine meets security policy requirements regarding acceptable encryption algorithms.

-An SSL cipher suite is a set of authentication, encryption and data integrity algorithms used to protect data exchanged between machines.
+An SSL cipher suite is a set of authentication, encryption, and data integrity algorithms used to protect data exchanged between machines.

 The SQL Server ODBC driver's support for SSL cipher suites means that you can now use different encryption algorithms to protect different database connections.
 For example, you need to protect your most sensitive data with Triple-DES encryption; because of the performance overhead associated with Triple-DES, your security policy also permits you protect the privacy of less sensitive data with DES.
 To meet your security-related obligations while retaining control over the trade-off between security level and performance, the SQL Server ODBC driver allows you to choose Triple-DES encryption for connections to some databases and DES encryption for others.